Edward Furlong: 1990s

 Furlong began his film career by playing John Connor in Terminator 2: Judgment Day.
 He was discovered for the part by casting director Mali Finn while visiting the Pasadena Boys and Girls Club.
 None of the child actors who had auditioned for the role were "streetwise" enough to portray the character, so Finn looked to recruit someone without acting experience.
 When Furlong's first reading for the part did not go well, director James Cameron was inclined to look for someone else; however, Finn persuaded him to give Furlong another chance.
 Ultimately, Furlong was cast as Connor.
 Terminator 2: Judgment Day was released in the summer of 1991 and became "the biggest movie of 1991" and "one of the great feel-bad blockbusters of all time".
 His work in the film earned Furlong an MTV Movie Award for Best Breakthrough Performance and a Saturn Award for Best Performance by a Younger Actor.

-Furlong recorded a 1992 pop-music album entitled Hold On Tight.
-He was featured in Aerosmith's music video for "Livin' on the Edge".
+Furlong's role in Terminator 2 made him a teen heartthrob and a star.

 Furlong followed his role in Terminator 2 with appearances alongside Anthony Edwards and Clancy Brown in Pet Sematary Two (1992); Jeff Bridges in American Heart (1992); Kathy Bates in A Home of Our Own (1993); Tim Roth, Maximilian Schell and Vanessa Redgrave in Little Odessa (1994); and Meryl Streep and Liam Neeson in Before and After (1996).
-He received another Saturn nomination for Best Performance by a Younger Actor for his work in Pet Sematary 2, was nominated for an Independent Spirit Award for Best Male Supporting Actor for his work in American Heart, and won a Young Artist Award for Best Youth Actor Leading Role in a Motion Picture Drama for his work in A Home of Our Own.
+He was featured in Aerosmith's music video for "Livin' on the Edge".
+Furlong received another Saturn nomination for Best Performance by a Younger Actor for his work in Pet Sematary Two, was nominated for an Independent Spirit Award for Best Male Supporting Actor for his work in American Heart, and won a Young Artist Award for Best Youth Actor Leading Role in a Motion Picture Drama for his work in A Home of Our Own.

 Furlong starred as Michael Brower, a horror and videogame-obsessed teen, in the horror film Brainscan (1994) and starred in the film adaptation of Truman Capote's The Grass Harp in 1995.
 Furlong reprised his role as John Connor in a Universal Studios theme park attraction known as T2-3D: Battle Across Time alongside Linda Hamilton, Arnold Schwarzenegger and Robert Patrick.

 In 1998, Furlong played the title role in Pecker, a comedy directed by John Waters, and starred in American History X alongside Edward Norton.
 For his work in American History X, Furlong was nominated for a Young Artist Award for Best Performance in a Feature Film - Supporting Young Actor.
 Of his title role in Pecker, Furlong stated, "It's true most of the characters that I've played so far are kind of like suicidal.
 Really dark roles, which I like.
 But I wanted to do something different and John gave me a chance to do that."
 Also in 1998, he starred in the film Detroit Rock City.
-During filming, he met Natasha Lyonne, who had a supporting role in the movie; the two dated for a period of time.